What Is A Good Bounce Rate For Your Website? Benchmarks, Causes, And What To Do In 2026

 What it doesn't tell you

 Bounce rate alone does not tell you business impact.
 A high bounce rate on a knowledge base article can co-exist with strong lead generation if other pages drive trials.
 That's why segmentation by landing page, device, source, and cohort across sites is essential for understanding visitor and customer behavior.
-We've written about this in our tactical freemium conversion playbook.
+We've written about this in our Freemium Conversion Rate guide.

 How we apply benchmarks in practice